anandijain/illuminator.ato/README.md

 ## lcd
 * to get mc_dc2_test/lcd.py to work you need to copy [this](https://github.com/russhughes/st7789py_mpy/blob/master/lib/st7789py.py) to /lib/ with `mpremote`

+the interface of the lcd is three buttons, two are for incrementing and decrementing the timelapse parameters the third is for advancing to the next parameter

+todo ui:
+- see if its possible to start timelapse when both + and - are hit simultaneously or something

 TODO before order: